viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 Once the line is back in the center front of the camera frame, the rover continues forward.
 When the rover no longer sees any of the line color anywhere in the front portion of the camera frame, it stops and the program ends.

-<p class="Mycaption"><em>Figure 2: A GIF of what the camera sees as the rover moves along a green line..</em>
+<p class="Mycaption"><em>Figure 2: A GIF of what the camera sees as the rover moves along a green line.</em><br>
 <img class="center" src="../img/LF-tape-follow3.gif" width="300" /></p><br>

-## Let’s Write some Code!
+## Let’s write some Code!
 <ol><li class="spacing">Open a file in your favorite IDE and paste-in <a href="https://gist.github.com/JessamyT/eab8ee5996343d070d0c392eb63204e8">the code from the earlier referenced GIST</a>.</li>
 <li class="spacing">Adjust the components names to match the component names you created in your config file.
 In this case, the component names that you may need to change are <strong>tread_base</strong>, <strong>myCamera</strong>, and <strong>green_detector</strong>.</li>
 <li class="spacing">For those who care about linting and formatting, we used <a href="https://flake8.pycqa.org/en/latest/">flake8</a> as the linter with the max line length changed to 140 and Black for formatting.
 <img src="../img/LF-lint4.png" /></li>
-<li class="spacing">From your robot’s page on the Viam App (<a href="https://app.viam.com">https://app.viam.com</a>, go to the Connect tab.
+<li class="spacing">From your robot’s page on the Viam App (<a href="https://app.viam.com">https://app.viam.com</a>), go to the Connect tab.
-Find the Python SDK field and copy the robot address (will likely have the form
+Find the Python SDK field and copy the robot address (which will likely have the form
-<span class="file">robotName-main.1234abcd.local.viam.cloud:8080</span> and payload (a nonsensical string of numbers and letters) from it into the corresponding fields towards the top of your command file.
+<span class="file">robotName-main.1234abcd.local.viam.cloud:8080</span>) and payload (a nonsensical string of numbers and letters) from it into the corresponding fields towards the top of your command file.
 This allows your code to connect to your robot.</li>
 <li class="spacing">Save the code in a directory of your choice.</li>
 <li class="spacing">To get the code onto the Pi you have a few options.